 This COVID-19 vaccine has been shown to help prevent moderate to severe COVID-19 illness and the need for hospital care.
 If you get the virus after you get the vaccine, it may help your symptoms be milder.
 You are less likely to need time in the hospital.
 The COVID-19 vaccine may also help protect people around you from getting the infection.

 COVID-19 vaccines may also lead to more widespread changes.
 The more people who get the COVID-19 vaccine, the less likely the virus will be able to spread in the community.
-As more people get the vaccine, local and regional policies may be able to change about what types of businesses can be open and how people can gather together.

 Should I get a COVID-19 vaccine?

 The most important thing to do is talk with your healthcare provider.
 Several vaccines are available to prevent COVID-19 and reduce the severity of illness if you get the virus.
 No vaccine is ever 100% effective in preventing any illness, but the COVID-19 vaccines work well and are safe.
 The viral vector vaccine (J&J) is approved for adults age 18 or older, including people who are pregnant or breastfeeding.
 Several other COVID-19 vaccines are approved for children as young as 6 months.
 Research is being done to learn about how safe and how well the viral vector vaccine works in children.
 Talk with your healthcare provider about which vaccine is advised for you and your family.

 People who have had COVID-19 may still be helped by the vaccine.
 Researchers don’t yet exactly know how long natural immunity lasts after you have COVID-19.
 Your healthcare provider may advise you to get vaccinated if you had COVID-19 more than 90 days ago.